 Botulinum Toxin—Biological Weapon

 DefinitionBotulinum toxin is the most poisonous substance known to man.
 Even a small amount is lethal.
-Bacteria in the Clostridium genus produce it.
+It is produced by a certain bacteria.
 A number of countries that support terrorism are developing or have the toxin as a germ-warfare weapon.
 As a weapon, the toxin might be released in the air or placed in the food supply.
 The toxin causes the disease botulism.
 In tiny doses, the toxin is injected as a treatment for medical conditions, such as eyelid muscle spasms and migraine headaches.

 |Inhaled Toxin Pathway in Body|

 |Copyright © Nucleus Medical Media, Inc.|

 Risk FactorsFactors that increase your risk of botulism include:

 - Exposure to the toxin after its release during a biological terrorism attack